toddmotto/angularjs-styleguide/README.md

 	 *Why?*
 	 - This makes it easier to test (mock or real) data calls when testing a controller.
-	 - Data service implementation may have very specific code to handle the data repository.
+	 - Data service implementations may have very specific code to commmunicate with the data repository.
 This may include headers, how to talk to the data, or other services such as $http.
-Separating the logic into a data service encapsulates this logic in a single place hiding the implementation from the outside consumers (perhaps a controller).
+Encapsuating this logic into a data service hides the implementation from the outside consumers (perhaps a controller).
-	 - Implementation encapsulation/hiding makes it easier to change.
+	 - Encapsulation/hiding implementation makes it easier to change.
 	 - **Most importantly**, the controller's responsibility is for the presentation and gathering of information for the view.
 It should not care how it gets the data, just that it knows ***who*** to ask for it.
 Separating the data services cabins the logic related to ***how*** to get the data and lets the controller be simpler and more focused on the view.